musniro/Godot_Hex_Gridmap/README.md

 ### Known limitations
 For now the HexMap can only correctly support tiles on level 0.
 The camera get_mousepos3d returns projection of the mouse position onto a flat plane at height 0.
 This correlates okay with a tilemap as long as it is also at height 0.
+We use a 'hack' in the tilemap size to allow us to place tiles at 'half offsets' (somewhat similar to Godot Tilemaps in 2d).
+The result of this is that it possibly to start the tiling incorrectly.
+The simplest way to test this is to run the scene and check if the coordinates make sense.
+If this is not the case you must move the tiles by one of these half offsets.
+(This is diffult to describe in words I guess)